 Here is a great resource about oversupplies, problems associated with them and what to do.

-How Long Does it Take to Dry Up Milk Supply?
+How Long Does it Take to Dry Up Breast Milk?

 The process to dry up milk will vary from woman to woman.
 There are women who have reported being able to lactate for years after they last nursed!

-Personally, I weaned both of my boys very slowly, and I didn’t have any engorgement or leaking immediately after I weaned.
+Personally, I weaned both of my boys very slowly, and it was pretty pain-free.
 However, if you were to suddenly go from nursing 10 times a day to not nursing at all, it’s going to take a lot longer to dry up.

 If you find that you are leaking a lot, just use some nursing pads for a little while.